AlexanderWangY/OSC-Proximity-Documentation/docs/guide/getting-started.md

 #### Running the backend server

-Before we configure Firebase, the database our backend will talk to, we will quickly step aside and learn how to run the backend server.

 Since we are writing in TypeScript that will need to be compiled into JavaScript, periodically run `npx tsc` in a second terminal during development.
 Additionally, `npx tsc -w` will do this much more quickly and recompile on file changes.

 To start the server, run `npm start`.